mortenivar/Jed-modes/README.tabcomplete.txt

 This variable controls whether to use a pop up menu with completion targets or to complete from or if completing from the editing point.
+If this is enabled, completion in the minibuffer will be disabled.

   variable Sep_Fun_Par_With_Space = 0;